cleifwork/GCONNECT/docs/readme.txt

 5. Headers and Footers = unchecked (disabled)
 6. Background Graphics = checked (only if you have a logo)

-** INFO:THIS CAN PRINT UP TO 32 VOUCHERS IN 1 PAGE
+  * THIS CAN PRINT UP TO 32 VOUCHERS IN 1 PAGE